daybologic/telegram-bot/README.md

 This command is used to remotely download from YouTube but it doesn't work!
 In a future release, the bot will download something on your behalf and then produce a link.

-##### /ynyr

-The old one!
-Not as old as all that!
-Watch the film 'Krull' before using this comnand.

-TODO: It should be moved into custom commands, defined in a config file

 ##### /horatio

 Esoteric: May be removed in a future release.